ayan20985/ayan20985.github.io/index.md

 <div class="content-container-scrolling scroll-container">
   <div class="scroll-text">
     Latest updates: 10th November, more content added in password-protected section, use password to access!
 1st November, the password-protected section has been updated with 128-bit encryption.
 23rd Oct, Research section has a new-old project.
 23rd Oct, New blog posts coming soon™.
 18th Oct, Updated additional information section.
-Year -20985, Existence of ___ reported.
   </div>
 </div>